CarbonFree Fort Frances Solar

 IESO Procurement

 Ontario’s Independent Electricity System Operator (“IESO”) is conducting a series of large-scale procurements for energy supply.
 These procurements are being driven by growing demand, an evolving supply mix and a drive toward grid decarbonization and electrification.
 The most recent procurement is the first round of the Long Term 2 RFP for Energy (“LT2(e-1)”).
-The schedule for this procurement includes proposal submissions on October 16, 2025, contract awards in April 2026, and Commercial Operation on or before May 1, 2030.
+The schedule for this procurement includes proposal submitted to IESO on October 16, 2025, contract awards are expected in April 2026, and Commercial Operation on or before May 1, 2030.
 Contracts will run for 20 years from the Commercial Operation Date.

 More information on the IESO’s LT2 procurement can be found at the IESO's Long-Term 2 RFP web page.